The Everglow

-The Everglow is the second studio album released by the American rock band Mae.
+The Everglow is the second studio album released by the American rock band Mae, on March 29, 2005.
 The album is designed as a storybook, including illustrations for each song inside the booklet.
 With its story-like nature, The Everglow is considered a concept album.
 "Prologue" and "Epilogue" have narrations by Charlotte Martin.
 The album was received positively, with 4 out of 5 stars from Allmusic, and 4½ out of 5 stars from Jesus Freak Hideout.

 Special edition

 The Everglow was re-released by Tooth & Nail on April 18, 2006, as a special edition.
 The re-release contains three additional tracks: the new song "Where the Falls Begin", a cover of the Beatles' "A Day in the Life", and a demo of "Suspension" featuring Kenny Vasoli from The Starting Line.
 It was packaged with a DVD that contained music videos, featurettes, live footage and photo galleries.
 The hand-drawn artwork from the original The Everglow album was recreated with a young actor on sets.